Schizophrenia E006

 Clinical worsening

 The course of schizophrenia is variable.
-There may be periods of remission and long term recovery to a good level of functioning or symptoms may be continuous and impairment may be severe.
+Some individuals may experience periods of remission and recovery to a relatively high level of functioning, while others may have persistent symptoms with significant impairment.

 Source URL: https://clik.dva.gov.au/ccps-medical-research-library/statements-principles/q-z/schizophrenia-e006-f200-f203f205f209/rulebase-schizophrenia/severe-childhood-abuse